jessewaites/piratebroadcast.github.io/_posts/2017-05-06-Sending-Responsive-Emails-In-Ruby-On-Rails.md

 <p>The very last implementation part of this is to send the report cards on a regular schedule.
 I did this by writing a simple rake take that found all users = Users.where(:send_report_cards => "true"), then
 looping through those users and firing off ReportCardMailer.report(user).deliver - This could also be made into a Sidekiq job.</p>

 <p>That presumes you made some sort of boolean setting on user to determine if a user gets the email or not but you get the idea there.
 Finally, I add a line to our schedule.rb file from that Whenever gem and run this rake task on the morning of the first of the month.
 Generate the Report Card at the end of the month, and send it on the 1st of the month.
+You see, report_card = user.report_cards.last on the 1st of the month will always be the correct report card, the most recent one, since there are created, chronologically, at the end of the previous month in a way in which we can anticipate.
 There may be a better way to do this but it fits our current need without overengineering a solution.</p>

 <p>To summarize, the process is: Download the Foundation For Emails project, Edit your template for the text you want, then copy the CSS and paste it into the Inliner, then paste the edited HTML, uncheck "compress HTML option", paste the output into the mailer template, add your asset host settings, then add your rails tags and fire off a test in the console.</p>